edwinmeyer/departure_board/README.md

-# DepartureBoard -- A Ruby and Rails 5 Sample App
+# DepartureBoardClient -- A Ruby and Rails 5 Sample App
 ## with RVM, Git, Github, Heroku, Twitter Bootstrap, RSpec, NO database, and RubyMine
 ## Setup Notes
 #### *Edwin W. Meyer*

 ## Introduction
-*DepartureBoard* is a Ruby on Rails sample application that presents a train departure board for a station with destination, train & track numbers, expected departure times, and status.
+*DepartureBoardClient* is a Ruby on Rails sample application that presents a trip departure board for a station with destination, trip & track numbers, expected departure times, and status.

 These notes cover environment setup for this Ruby on Rails 5 app on Ubuntu 16.04 using RVM, Git, Github, and RSpec, with deployment to Heroku.
 Installation of the RubyMine IDE is also covered.
 No database is involved, since this demo app obtains its data from a static file.